pH calculation + virtual titration

 » simulation of "near real" data tables and plots with random errors (Gaussian distribution) in pH and/or volume, to test data analysis procedures;

 » user selectable increments of pH, volume, pH or "pH" plot and titration speed;

 » overlay of curves (>10) for visualization of the effect of changes in parameters;

 » unlimited generation of different titration curves for drilling exercises and students' examinations.

 A Distribution Diagram Generator

-» distribution diagrams (alpha plots) and buffer capacity curves of any mono or multiprotic acid or base showing the fractional contribution of each protonated and unprotonated species in equilibrium;
+» distribution diagrams (alpha plots or molar fraction) and buffer capacity curves of any mono or multiprotic acid or base showing the fractional contribution of each protonated and unprotonated species in equilibrium;

 » distribution curves plotted against volume of titrant, with overlaid titration curve, revealing the principal species at the inflections (endpoints) and the contribution of each species at any stage of the titration;

 » protonation curves an average charge curves of acids or bases showing the average number of protons bound to the Brönsted-Lowry (or Lewis) base – and their weighted charges – as a function of pH as well as volume of titrant (with overlaid titration curve); a zero-crossing of the charge reveals an Isoelectric Point.